c3po-workshop/c3po-workshop.github.io/_pages/2024/call.md

 ---

 ### Call for Submissions
-C3PO'24 Workshop - Third workshop on Compiler-assisted Correctness Checking and Performance Optimization for HPC
+C3PO'24 Workshop - Fourth workshop on Compiler-assisted Correctness Checking and Performance Optimization for HPC

 <!-- Virtual event -->